claritylab/lucida/lucida/botframework-interface/README.md

-Microsoft BotFramework interface to LUCIDA
+Microsoft BotFramework interface to Lucida
 ==========================================

-This interaface allows accessing LUCIDA services from BotFramework supported channels like Facebook, Skype, messaging etc. Currently only text infer queries are supported.
+This interaface allows accessing Lucida services from BotFramework supported channels like Facebook, Skype, messaging etc. Currently only text infer queries are supported.

 ## Installation
 * Change directory to $LUCIDAROOT/botframework-interface and run `make all`